netcloth/docs/docs/en/im/quick-start.md

 ```
 status
 ```
-* If the service is fatal, you can execute command restart, for example
+* If the service is fatal, you can execute command start, for example

 ```
-restart offmsg
+start offmsg
 ```